 Remember the swell, storms, massive waves and fierce rips make the Back Beach dive sites highly dangerous for divers except in rare flat conditions.
 But as all of the local divers know, when the conditions are right, the diving is magnificent!

 The Back Beaches are tough dive sites and not for the average diver, with real problems and serious consequences if you get it wrong.
-Australian Prime Minister Harold Holt disappeared while swimming at Cheviot Beach near Portsea, Victoria on 17 December, 1967.
-His body was never recovered.
+Australian Prime Minister Harold Holt disappeared while swimming in wild surf conditions at Cheviot Beach near Portsea, Victoria on 17 December, 1967.
+His body was never recovered, see Disappearance of Harold Holt.
 Despite being an experienced skin diver with good knowledge of the beach, the turbulent conditions (high winds, rough seas and rip tides) overcame him.

 Don't underestimate the problems that lie in wait, or overestimate your own abilities when diving the Back Beaches.